daattali/beautiful-jekyll/aboutme.md

 Having to have this picture in mind, I was intrigued by this challenge to create an ideal world into reality.
-I started off with writing scripts and apps that improved my  work efficiency, and that led to codes that improved the entire team's daily tasks.
+I started off with writing scripts and apps that optimzied my  work efficiency, and that led to codes that improved the entire team's daily tasks.
 As I moved from the operational to the BI side, I became even more fascinated by how data science could be utilized to impact business models.